ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Preconditions:

-* An L2 test instance is set up and functional.
+* An L2 instance is set up and functional.
 * There is a user account on the L2 with the necessary permissions to submit a transaction.
 * There is a sufficient balance of funds available in the user's account to cover the transaction fee.